oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 **NOTE**: You must set up the Docker repository name for the cloud deployment, so go ahead and create a [DockerHub](https://hub.docker.com/) personal account, if you don't have one, before running the k8s sub-generator.

 ### Configure Okta for OIDC authentication

 One more configuration step before building the applications, let's configure Okta for authentication.
+For this you must run the commands at the root folder of the project.

 {% include setup/cli.md type="jhipster" %}